shikhar0x/Insight/README.md

 ### Important Dependencies

 The frontend relies on several key packages.
-If you encounter any missing module errors (for example, if you accidentally searched for "farmer" instead of **framer**), make sure the following are installed:
+If you encounter any missing module errors, make sure the following are installed:

 - `framer-motion` (Animations)
 - `@tanstack/react-query` (Data fetching)